 Fundraising safely and legally

 Whatever you do to raise money for your group or directly for Amnesty International UK, you’ll need to make sure your events are safe and legal.
-We will shortly be publishing guidelines to help you do this.
-Keep an eye out on local group mailings and on this page for this.
+Read local group fundraising guidelines.
+If you have any questions about these, please don’t hesitate to get in touch.

 Local Group Fundraising Updates

 There’s a fundraising update in every local group mailing.
 See below for the latest updates: